LauraGHughes/TsunamiHazardData/README.md

 2. Earthquake_Deformation - this contains all the earthquake deformation models that have been used.
 3. TsunamiModels - this contains that wave heights at the coast for all the modelled events, as well as the overall maximum wave heights at the coast.
 4. Tsunami Comparison - this contains the data used from the 2021 National Tsunami Hazard Model for New Zealand that was compared to our study.
+5. figures - this contains the script used to generate all the figures in the paper.